By Phil Samuelson

 When vacationing with a pet bird, an appropriate travel cage is the most important item to consider.
 Not all travel cages are created equally, so it pays to shop around for the best choice.
 Fortunately, there are a number of good options on the market these days.
 The majority of these manufactured carriers are ideal for medium- to large-sized parrot species such as conures, Pionus, African greys, Amazons, mini macaws and small cockatoos.
 (Large macaws can pose special challenges when selecting a travel cage because their long tails take a beating when they rub against the cage walls or bars.)

-First of all, a bird travel cage should be lightweight and easy to lift and clean.
+First of all, a bird carrier should be lightweight and easy to lift and clean.
 The cage should provide adequate ventilation, while still minimizing drafts.
-The construction should be durable to eliminate the possibility of the cage dweller being crushed by accident.
+The construction should be durable, shaped so the carrier fits into the back seat and have the ability to be buckled in.
+Your goal to eliminate the possibility of the cage dweller being crushed by accident.

 Every bird travel cage needs a good perch.
 A diameter of approximately 1 inch should serve most birds well.
 A perch with a similar diameter bolted to the top of the cage makes it easy for an owner to remove the pet from its cage to let it perch on top once it reaches its destination.
 This exterior perch actually serves two purposes.
 As well as providing the bird with a comfortable, elevated place to perch, it also works well as a handle for carrying the cage, much like the handle on a suitcase.
 In fact, some travel cages with exterior handles are designed to look just like suitcases, so a meticulous bird owner and his or her pet can keep up with the current fashion.